packit/deployment/README.md

 because you don't know what's the cause/fix yet, you have to:
 1. `oc describe is/packit-worker` - select older image
 2. `oc tag --source=docker usercont/packit-service-worker@sha256:<older-hash> myproject/packit-worker:<deployment>`
-And see the `packit-worker-x` pods beeing re-deployed from the older image.
+And see the `packit-worker-x` pods being re-deployed from the older image.

 ## Zuul